 The good news is that hamstring strains are becoming better understood and managed, which means we can get you back on the field quicker and for longer.
 Depending on the severity of your injury the average number of days until return to sport ranges between 8-25 days.

 Your physio will set you up with a rehab program that addresses all contributing factors, most commonly muscle length, strength, neural tension and lumbar mobility.
 Eccentric strength exercises are a important part of any effective hamstring rehab and need to be continued even after the pain settles to prevent that niggle from returning!

-If it’s a recent injury that needs to be managed through to the end of the season or a ongoing niggle that you want to fully resolve, then come in to The Physio Clinic for an appointment.
+If it’s a recent injury that needs to be managed through to the end of the season or a ongoing niggle, please contact The Physio Clinic for an appointment.